k3s-io/docs/docs/installation/installation.md

 weight: 20
 ---

 This section contains instructions for installing K3s in various environments.
-Please ensure you have met the [Installation Requirements](/installation/requirements/) before you begin installing K3s.
+Please ensure you have met the [Requirements](/installation/requirements/) before you begin installing K3s.

-[Installation and Configuration Options](/installation/configuration/) provides guidance on the options available to you when installing K3s.
+[Configuration Options](/installation/configuration/) provides guidance on the options available to you when installing K3s.

 [High Availability with an External DB](/installation/ha/) details how to set up an HA K3s cluster backed by an external datastore such as MySQL, PostgreSQL, or etcd.